hritikaggarwal2/husky-buddy/status-reports/Report 5-26-21.md

 #### Last Week Goals

-- Make more comprehensive tests and eliminate warnings from tests (concurrent act() calls warning, specifically).
 - Prototype done for user information fill-in page.

 #### Progress & Issues

-- Tests
-- Work on peer reviews
+- Did not make progress due to procastination and being too busy with other classes.
+Working on catching up.

 #### Future Goals

-- Add feature so user can create profile information
+- Get user profile page done for final submission